codekraft-studio/generator-wordpress-theme/README.md

 npm install -g generator-wordpress-starter
 ```

-To generate a new project just type:
+To generate a new project just type the string below, the generator will create the folder for you if not exists:

 ```bash
 yo wordpress-starter